StefanMaring/personal-radio-player-frontend/README.md

 ### MusicBrainz API Integration
 For the "SongInfo" feature the MusicBrainz API is being utilized.
 Based on the song title and artist this API will fetch a range of recordings.
-Then if the song is foudn, the songs info/metadata will be displayed on screen while the song is playing.
+Then if one of the songs in the range matches, the info/metadata of that particular song will be displayed on screen while the song is playing.
 Link to the API: [MusicBrainz API](https://musicbrainz.org/doc/MusicBrainz_API).